 Stuart Kirsch is associate professor of anthropology at the University of Michigan.
-He has carried out long-term fieldwork with the Yonggom (or Muyu) people who live on both sides of the border between Papua New Guinea and West Papua, Indonesia.
-For many years, he collaborated with the Yonggom on their political campaign and legal struggle against the environmental impact of the Ok Tedi copper and gold mine.
+He has carried out long-term ethnographic research with the Yonggom people who live on both sides of the border between Papua New Guinea and West Papua (Indonesia).
+He has also collaborated with the Yonggom and their neighbors in their long-running political campaign and legal efforts to limit the environmental impact of the Ok Tedi copper and gold mine.
 His research interests include corporations, indigenous movements, ‘lost tribes’, mining, political ecology, political violence, property, and ritual and myth.
-He is the author of Reverse Anthropology: Indigenous Analysis of Social and Environmental Relations in New Guinea (Stanford University Press 2006).

-Professor Kirsch received his Ph.D. in anthropology from the University of Pennsylvania in 1991 and taught at Mount Holyoke College for four years before coming to the University of Michigan in 1995.
-He has received grants and fellowships from the American Council of Learned Societies, the U.K. Economic and Social Research Council, Fulbright-Hays, the National Endowment for the Humanities, the National Science Foundation, the Royal Anthropological Institute, the Social Science Research Council, and the Wenner-Gren Foundation for Anthropological Research.
-He has held visiting research appointments at the University of Cambridge and Goldsmiths’ College in London.
-At the University of Michigan he teaches undergraduate courses and graduate seminars on anthropology and history, engaged anthropology, environmental anthropology, the anthropology of property, indigenous political movements, and the Pacific.
+Professor Kirsch received his Ph.D. in anthropology from the University of Pennsylvania in 1991 and taught for four years at Mount Holyoke College before coming to the University of Michigan in 1995.
+He has received research funding and support for writing from the Agrarian Studies program at Yale University, the American Council of Learned Societies, the Economic and Social Research Council in the U.K., Fulbright-Hays, a Michigan Humanities Award, the National Endowment for the Humanities, the National Science Foundation, a Royal Anthropological Institute fellowship for “Urgent Anthropology,” the Social Science Research Council, and a Richard Carley Hunt fellowship from the Wenner-Gren Foundation for Anthropological Research, Inc. He has also held visiting appointments at the University of Cambridge and Goldsmiths College in London.
+At the University of Michigan, he teaches undergraduate courses and graduate seminars on anthropology and history, engaged anthropology, environmental anthropology, the anthropology of property, indigenous political movements, and the Pacific.